run-ai/runai-model-streamer/docs/src/usage.md

 Distributed streaming allocates reusable staging buffers on each device, which hold the data of the yielded tensors Therefore, the yielded tensor might be overwritten at the next iteration.
 If tensors are used outside the iterator loop, clone and detach the yielded tensor to save a copy.

-The memory requirements for the staging buffers is twice the size of the larget tensor in the files
+The memory requirements for the staging buffers is twice the size of the largest tensor in the files

 Distributed streaming is based on a torch distributed group and the broadcast operation.
 The backend of the torch group must support the broadcast operation.